saihgupr/MenuBar/README.md

 > **Note**
-> This project has been replaced by a native macOS app [MQTTMenuBarApp ↗](https://github.com/saihgupr/MQTTMenuBarApp)
+> This project has been replaced by a native macOS app [MQTTMenuBar ↗](https://github.com/saihgupr/MQTTMenuBar)
 > For the best experience on macOS, use the new version.

 # MenuBar MQTT